-Information from outside resources comes to the Area Orlando using several methods.
-For example, military records from the Department of Defense (DoD) are sent to VBA using encrypted electronic transmission for eligibility determination and processing.
+Information from outside resources comes to the Area Northern Indiana using several methods.
+A primary example of this would include using encrypted electronic transmission.
 Chief among these sources, are the DoD, SSA, and IRS.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
 Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).

-These data collections may be done using secure web portals, VPN connection, e-mail, and facsimile /The Memorial Benefits Management System (MBMS) is under development to replace the BOSS-E and AMAS system suite.
+These data collections may be done using secure web portals, VPN connection, e-mail, and facsimile.

+National Cemetery Administration (NCA): The Memorial Benefits Management System (MBMS) is under development to replace the BOSS-E and AMAS system suite.
 MBMS has replaced BOSS-E as the primary scheduling tool at the NCSO and will replace all NCA systems to include BOSS, AMAS, EOAS, Web-Presidential Memorial Certificates (Web-PMC), and Memorial Enterprise Letters (MEL) by 2025.